 Based on EPA technology, the Eaton Group (Ohio) will replace the mechanical transmission of a UPS carrier vehicle with a device to transfer the

-power through a hydraulic tank under pressure.
-In practice, the pressure of approximately 3500 tonnes per square meter, created by the diesel engine running at a constant speed, makes it possible to drive the rotation of a turbine and thus that of the wheels - the speed of the vehicle being controlled by the pressure released. in the turbine.
-This pressure can be accumulated, which amounts to storing energy.
-The principle also benefits from a recovery of power during braking.
-This phenomenon, called "regenerative braking", exists for hybrid electric cars but with an efficiency of 35 to 40% against almost 75% announced for the hydraulic system.
+power through a pressurized hydraulic tank.
+In practice, the pressure of around 3500 tonnes per square meter, created by the diesel engine rotating at constant speed, makes it possible to drive the rotation of a turbine and therefore that of the wheels - the speed of the vehicle being controlled by the released pressure. in the turbine.
+This pressure can be built up, which amounts to storing energy.
+The principle also benefits from the recovery of power during braking.
+This phenomenon, called "regenerative braking", exists for electric hybrid cars but with an efficiency of 35 to 40% against nearly 75% announced for the hydraulic system.

-Preliminary laboratory tests would, according to the EPA, show a potential fuel saving from 60 to 70% for non-steady operation (unstable speed).
-Field trials are therefore eagerly awaited by the project sponsors,
+Preliminary laboratory tests would have, according to the EPA, highlighted a potential fuel saving of 60 to 70% for non-regular operation (at unstable speed).
+The field trials are therefore eagerly awaited by the project sponsors, among

 which the US Army.
 But the approach does not seem to be unanimous.
-Ford for its part abandoned this direction to focus on hybrid vehicles.
+Ford, for its part, has abandoned this direction to focus on hybrid vehicles.